slanska/flexilite/doc/RDBMS.md

 In many systems there is requirement to allow end users (or end-user admins) to extend tables with custom fields without alteration database schema.
-This requirement normally leads to developing some in-house Entity-Attribute-Value design (often even without realizing name of concept).
+This requirement normally leads to developing some in-house Entity-Attribute-Value design (often even without realizing name of concept) or reserve additional fields or have additional JSON/XML/memo column to keep these custom data.
 Integrating those _extra_ fields into CRUD flow involves a lot of development and testing effort.

 #### Sparse columns

-Medical, scientific, manufacturing and other types of databases often deal with sparse columns, where any given record has only small percentage of column with not null values.
+Medical, scientific, manufacturing and other types of databases often deal with sparse columns, where any given record has only small fraction of non-null values.
 Table may need thousands fields to be defined and only dozens of them would be actually used for any given record.
-Even though to accomplish this requirement many databases offer special features (like sparse columns MS SQL), it is not part of SQL ANSI standard and implementation is often sub-optimal or limited.
+Even though to accomplish this requirement many databases offer special features (like sparse columns in MS SQL), it is not part of SQL ANSI standard and implementation is often sub-optimal from performance standpoint or limited in features.

 #### Polymorphic collections

 Records in RDBMS must follow the same structure, standard approach does not support having different types of records in the same collection, which is typical requirement in real life scenarios.
 To accomplish this, developers invent custom schema, like 1:1 tables.
-Though, some databases have support for table inheritance (PostgreSQL, as a example).
+Though, some databases have support for table inheritance (PostgreSQL, as a example), this feature is not standard.

 #### Ordinal position in collection

 Sometimes records in collection should be presented in certain order.
 To accomplish this, special measures should be done, with adding a new column ("OrdinalPosition"), and have application logic to allow re-ordering.
-Normally it gets implemented in non generic way, per individual case basis.
+Normally it gets implemented in non generic way, per individual table basis.

 #### Documents or nested records

-In real life cases object are naturally formed in hierarchy.
+In real life cases object are naturally formed in hierarchy (and this was one of major reason of introducing NoSQL databases few years ago).
 RDBMS deal with plain records only.
 Custom application logic would be needed to transform plain lists of records into hierarchical structure, which is better suited for real business cases.
 Every case turns to be overcomplicated, custom, error prone implementation.
 Implementing even simple case with one master and few nested objects leads to having at least 3 additional tables in database - one